skypjack/entt/docs/md/meta.md

   entt::meta<my_type>().func<&my_type::member_function, entt::as_void_t>("member"_hs);
   ```

-* The _as-alias_ policy, associated with the type `entt::as_alias_t`.<br/>
+* The _as-ref_ policy, associated with the type `entt::as_ref_t`.<br/>
-  It allows to build wrappers that act as aliases for the objects that generated
+  It allows to build wrappers that act as references to unmanaged objects.
-  them.
-Modifying the object contained in the wrapper for which the _aliasing_
+  Modifying the object contained in the wrapper for which the _reference_ was
-  was requested will make it possible to directly modify the instance used to
+  requested will make it possible to directly modify the instance used to
   initialize the wrapper itself.<br/>
   This policy works with constructors (for example, when objects are taken from
   an external container rather than created on demand), data members and